 Curriculum Intent: Values And Vision

 Creating a curriculum intent for Religious Education (RE) for Key Stage 3 (KS3) and Key Stage 4 (KS4) involves outlining the overarching goals, pedagogical approaches, and desired outcomes for students.
+Please click on the inks at the bottom of the page for further information about the content of our RE curriculum.
 Here is a detailed description of the curriculum intent for both stages:

 Curriculum Intent for Religious Education